 For the past few years, scholars have debated what the least problematic, most appropriate alternative to “Anglo-Saxon” would be.
 I have switched to using “early medieval” and “English”, broader terms that more accurately reflect the diversity of this historical period.
 I myself am a “medievalist” or “medieval scholar”.
 Language matters.

-To learn why the term “Anglo-Saxon” is racist and inaccurate, I highly recommend checking out the resources below.
+To learn why the term “Anglo-Saxon” is racist, inaccurate and misleading, I highly recommend checking out the resources below.
 Additionally, Erik Wade has an excellent summary thread on Twitter.

 2016.
 Sierra Lomuto.
 “White Nationalism and the Ethics of Medieval Studies”, In the Middle. https://www.inthemedievalmiddle.com/2016/12/white-nationalism-and-ethics-of.html